How to Share a Google Sheet – The Secrets and Wisdom For Every User

 sheetID = 992289955

 Below I’ll take a closer look at the two different use cases that people frequently ask about on forums.
-Both of them relate to a user’s need to share one sheet within a spreadsheet.
+Both of them relate to a user’s need to share only one tab in Google Sheets.
 However, each of them has a unique condition that needs to be considered as well.
 So, below you’ll find possible solutions for both.

-To share an individual tab in Google Sheets, follow these steps:
+To share a Google sheet, follow these steps:

 - Protect the sheets you don’t want to share with another person.